B i o g r a p h y

 The duo has concertised extensively at various venues and festivals in the UK and abroad.
 In March 2013, the duo had its debut performance at Southbank (Women of the World Festival).
 Other distinguished venues include Steinway Hall (London), Glasgow City Halls Sibelius Academy, Athens Concert Hall, Conway Hall, Blackheath Halls, Fairfield Halls.
 The pianists have collaborated with conductors of national and international significance such as James Judd (Age of Anxiety, Trinity Laban SO, Blackheath Halls 2007, P. Archontides, soloist), Jose Cura for the Athens Olympics 2004, and prof. George Hadjinikos at the American College of Greece.

 The Ivory Duo Piano Ensemble has recorded for the National Greek Radio (ERA-1, ERA-3), and has appeared on Greek television, and UK’s Resonance FM 104.4.
 Their CD "Romantic Dance Music for Piano Duet" was requested by the Archive for Greek Music and Musicians (Lilian Voudouris Library, Athens Concert Hall) and hailed as an important musical event of international standing by the Greek specialist press.
 In 2017, their home recording of Helen Hagan's Piano Concerto, which survives in manuscript in its two-piano version only, was used in the Yale University's documentary Yale Goes to War: Helen Hagan (see https://www.youtube.com/watch?v=9awnTOd7ZvI) which subsequently earned them an entry in the American Piano Concerto Compedium by W. Phemister (published 2018).

-Their latest CD featuring British contemporary classical piano duets by composers hugh Shrapnel and John Elved Lewis is expected to be released at end of 2020 from Convivium Records UK.
+Their latest CD featuring British contemporary classical piano duets by composers hugh Shrapnel and John Elved Lewis has just been released by Convivium Records UK.